 If sleeping in Bellingham Airport does not appeal to you, there are hotels near the airport:

-- Holiday Inn Bellingham – (5 minute walk from the airport) No airport shuttle. » Check Rates
+- Holiday Inn Bellingham – (5 minute walk from the airport) Airport shuttle is available ($). » Check Rates

-- Hampton Inn Bellingham Airport – (5 minutes from the airport) No airport shuttle. » Check Rates
+- Hampton Inn Bellingham Airport – (5 minutes from the airport) Free shuttle is available within a 5 mile radius of the hotel. » Check Rates

 - La Quinta Inn and Suites Bellingham – (6 minutes from the airport) No airport shuttle. » Check Rates